The Nun of Monza: Life as a nun

+Marianna de Leyva was a victim of forced monasticism.
 She was 13 years and 3 months old when her father forced her to become a nun in the Monastery of Saint Margaret.
 The monastery was located in Spalto di Porta de’ Grandi, also known as Via Azzone Visconti.
 This monastery could only be accessed through a small street, which today is called Via della Signora.

-March 15, 1589, was the last time that don Martino de Levya saw his daughter.
+March 15, 1589, was the last time that don Martino de Leyva saw his daughter.
 Her father said he would leave her an inheritance of 6,000 lire, to be given to her by Giuseppe Limiato.
 The truth was that Limiato never received the money.
 Historical witnesses have confirmed she did receive income from the yearly revenues for being a nun.

 On August 26, 1591, the archbishop witnessed four newly arrived sisters consecrate themselves: Sister Virginia Maria, Sister Benedetta Felice, Sister Teodora da Seveso and Sister Ottavia Caterina Ricci.
 On September 26, 1591, Marianna became Sister Virginia Maria.

 Before the scandal which made her notorious, contemporary writer Ripamonti described her as "modest", "respectful", and "obedient".
 He also records that she befriended everyone easily, and enjoyed reading as much as possible.
 She gained popularity in Monza in this period.
 For example, on May 20, 1594, the writer Bartolomeo Zucchi sent her a letter in which he praised her for her choice of becoming a nun.